top of page

 I have an Honours BSc from the University of Guelph in Biomedical Sciences, an MSc from the University of Waterloo's School of Public Health & Health Systems and am presently a PhD student at the University of British Columbia at the Institute for Resources, Environment and Sustainability in the Law, Governance, Justice and Policy Stream.

 I have experience teaching, mentoring and designing educational curricula in academic settings.
-Examples include delivering lectures on being a youth changemaker and finding political infiltration points, at the University of Guelph in UNIV2200 (Towards Sustainability) and at McMaster University in Dr. Ingrid Waldron's Course, as well as on Environmental Justice and Racism at the University of Waterloo, in HLTH280 (Public Health Ethics) as well as at Wilfried Laurier University.
-I have previously been a teaching assistant for HLTH202 (Principles of Public and Population Health) and HLTH245 (Canadian Health Systems) at University of Waterloo.
-I have also mentored undergraduate students in their thesis research as part of the Climate Justice Research Collaborative at UBC, and aided with the supervision of over 100 undergraduate co-op students who completed their community research placement at my non-profit, Shake Up The Establishment.
+I am a frequent guest lecturer across a variety of topics, most commonly health policy, health risk communication, environmental health and justice, climate justice, community organizing, movement building and youth engagement, eco-grief/anxiety, anti-colonial and equity-centred research methods and gender-based/intersectionality oriented analyses across a variety of topics.
+I have also mentored fifteen undergraduate students in their thesis research as part of role at the Climate Justice Research Collaborative at UBC, and aided with the supervision of over 100 undergraduate co-op students who completed their community research placement at my non-profit, Shake Up The Establishment.

-Through my non-profit work, I've been a storyteller through a variety of mediums, including a National Geographic documentary, news engagements, podcasts interviews, social media campaigns, public speaking and written content.
-Throughout all of this, I have gained the skills to write, design, produce, edit and efficiently share/promote content centred around stories, causes and action-oriented campaigns centred in social good.
-At the moment, I am working on a number of creative storytelling projects in audiovisual formats as an executive producer.
+Through my non-profit work, I've been a storyteller through a variety of mediums, including a National Geographic mini documentary, news engagements, podcasts interviews, social media campaigns, public speaking and written content.
+I have gained the skills to write, design, produce, edit and efficiently share/promote educational content through the medium of stories to support causes and action-oriented campaigns for social good.
+Recently, I acted as an executive producer. for Shake Up The Establishment (SUTE)'s Voices of the Greenbelt mini-documentary that we shot and produced to support ongoing conservation efforts for this critical region in Ontario, Canada.
+I also co-edited and authored the new book, Practicing Rest, Recovery, Resistance: An Interactive Dreaming Journal with the SUTE team.

 These selection of experiences stand as a testament to my interdisciplinary knowledge, high skill set in conducting different types of research and my high level of proficiency in communicating these findings to any audience.